keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-aniline-and-the-german-chemical-industry.md

 - Figure of benzene "resonance contributors" and the true delocalised dashed line ring version
 - The Soviet opposition to resonance.
 The term mesomerism occasionally making an appearance instead.
 A vocal minority of Soviet scientists [viewed the resonance concept as fictitious mathematical idealisation that was antithetical to dialectal materialism](https://www.jstor.org/stable/227752), so the state adopted a terminological slight of hand to avoid referring to resonance or using 'resonance structures' as a teaching aid.
+- Armit and Robison "aromatic sextet" [paper](https://doi.org/10.1039/CT9252701604)
+- Don't let the historical account get in the way of a good story. *Chemical Reviews* provides a good instructional [review paper on this history](https://doi.org/10.1021/cr0300946).
+Nevertheless, a sizeable chunk of Kekules students went on the work in the german Dye industry

 ... this segues back in William Perkin knowing enough about aromatic chemistry to search for quinin precusors.
 [Actually, Kekule's benzene is in 1865 and Perkin discovers aniline purple in 1856.. so but Kekule after Perkin and leading into the German industrial behemothss

+% Prohpyrin means 'purple' and is the central unit in chlorophyll, heamoglobin, some luciferins in bioluminenscence (link out)

+%footnote 5 in "Colouring Gracity's Rainbow", World Disarmament and the Master Key Industry.
+"Who makes dyes today can tomorrow make high-explosives"

 ### Coal tarred 🪨 and feathered